sitkevij/hex/README.md

-# hx
+# hex (hx)

 Futuristic take on hexdump.
-Pronounce `hx` like _hex_.

-`hx` takes a file as input and outputs a hexadecimal colorized view to stdout.
+`hex` takes a file as input and outputs a hexadecimal colorized view to stdout.

 ```
 $ hx -c12 tests/files/alphanumeric.txt